penguineer/penguineer/README.md

 I will consider sponsorship as an income and pledge to spend a matching amount of time working on FLOSS and music projects!

-### Time spent developing (past 7 days)
+### Time spent developing (past 7-ish days)

 I track some of my IDE usage with [WakaTime](https://wakatime.com).
-Please note that, while this provides a useful overview, it’s not a precise reflection of how I spend my time.
+Please bear in mind:, this is a nice overview, not a precise reflection of how I spend my time.

 <!--START_SECTION:waka-->